Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 - Create a separate Upstream for each upstream service to facilitate subsequent rolling upgrades.

-- Plugins can be attached to Routes, Services, or globally; global policies have the lowest priority.
+- Plugins can be attached to a Route, a Service, or globally; global policies have the lowest priority.

-- Use Tags to group resources for easier operational searching.
+- Use tags to group resources for easier operational search.

 2-4 Kong Integration with Consul for Service Discovery and Health Checks

-When backend instances change frequently, entrusting health checks to Consul can reduce manual maintenance burden.
+When backend instances change frequently, entrusting health checks to Consul can reduce manual maintenance pressure.

 - Prepare Consul: Start the Consul Agent and register your application instances (you can use a

-service.jsonfile). - Configure Service Discovery: Add a new
+service.jsonfile). - Configure Service Discovery: In Kong's Service, add a

-hostin the Kong Service in the format ofservice.consul, and enableservice_discoveryinKONG_DATABASEorkong.conf. - Declare Upstream to use Consul:
+hostin theservice.consulformat, and enableservice_discoveryinKONG_DATABASEorkong.conf. - Declare Upstream to Use Consul:

 curl -X POST http://localhost:8001/upstreams \